 To the right of the tempo control are the master volume and pitch controls.

-The Master Volume control sets the master volume for the entire song.
-It is almost always a bad idea to change this from the default 100%.
+The Master Volume control sets the master volume for the entire project.

 The Master Pitch control transposes all instruments except those with the Master Pitch toggle disabled.